The Cornell College Work Study Program

 |Writing Studio||Laura Farmer||X4509|

-All first year student workers will receive a student employment assignment in their campus mail box upon arrival to the college.
-Returning students will have this information e-mailed to them.
-This form states the eligible award for the academic year, the department/office where the student has been assigned, and the amount you will earn per hour.
-The standard student employment award is between $1000 and $2000.
+All student workers will receive their work study assignment by email at the end of August.
+The email includes the work study award for the academic year, the department where the student has been assigned, and the amount you will earn per hour.

 Federal regulations require verification if a student works during a scheduled class time.
-There is a form that must be completed by the professor, signed and dated with a copy to the student employment supervisor, the Office of Financial Assistance, and a copy attached to the student's timecard for Business Services.
-Student workers and the supervisors should monitor the hours worked in order to be in compliance with this regulation.
-You may print the form or contact the Office of Financial Assistance and request the form be sent to you..
+There is a form that must be completed by the professor, signed and dated with a copy to the supervisor and the student employment coordinator.
+Student workers and the supervisor should monitor the hours worked in order to be in compliance with this regulation.
+You may print the form or contact the Student Employment Coordinator and request the form be sent to you..

-Cornell College pays work-study students at the rate of $7.25 per hour.
-Any other wage paid to a student must be approved by the department's board member.
+Cornell College pays work study students $8.25 per hour.
+Any other wage paid to a student must be approved by the department's council member.

-Students are required to complete and submit an electronic timesheet bi-weekly.
-It is the responsibility of the student and the supervisor to submit the timesheet by the end of the day on Monday following payday, for the following payroll cycle.
+Students are required to complete and submit an electronic timecard bi-weekly.
+It is the responsibility of the student and the supervisor to submit the timescard by the end of the day on Monday following payday, for the following payroll cycle.

-If a student falsifies a timecard information the Office of Financial Assistance is obligated to report this incident of fraud to the Department of Education's Office of the Inspector General.
+If a student falsifies a timecard information the Student Employment Coordinator is obligated to report this incident of fraud to the Department of Education's Office of the Inspector General.
 A federal investigation may result.
-Falsification of a time card will result in immediate dismissal from the work-study program.
+Falsification of a timecard will result in immediate dismissal from the work study program.
 The student will not be eligible to work on campus the remainder of their time at Cornell.

-All students should be given the opportunity to work their employment awards in the department/office to which they are assigned.
+All students should be given the opportunity to work their work study awards in the department to which they are assigned.
 The student, together with the supervisor, should plan a work schedule that is compatible with his/her class schedule.
-Any request for time off, such as a week-end or a particular shift, must be approved in advance by the supervisor.
+Any request for time off, such as a weekend or a particular shift, must be approved in advance by the supervisor.

-A student may be terminated from their student employment position if the student is not performing in a satisfactory manner.
+A student may be terminated from their work study position if the student is not performing in a satisfactory manner.
 The supervisor should make clear to each student employee their performance and responsibility expectations.
+The termination process is up to the supervisor's discretion.

 International students must comply with U.S. Citizenship and Immigration Services (USCIS) laws.
 International students will receive one written warning if the student works beyond 20 hours a week.
-If there is a second occurance within the same academic year the student's employment will be immediately terminated for the remainder of the academic year.
+If there is a second occurence the student's employment will be immediately terminated for the remainder of the academic year.

-Immediate Dismissal: If the student has falsified records including timecards, divulged confidential information from the workplace, or is caught stealing, the student will immediately forfeit employment opportunities while at Cornell College.
+Immediate Dismissal: If a student has falsified records including timecards, divulged confidential information from the workplace, or is caught stealing, the student will immediately forfeit employment opportunities while at Cornell College.

 Questions Concerning Campus Employment

-If you have questions regarding the student employment program, please contact Renee Miceli, Student Employment Coordinator, at 319-895-4216 in the Office of Financial Assistance.
+If you have questions regarding the student employment program, please contact Renee Miceli, Student Employment Coordinator, at 319-895-4216 in the Office of Financial Assistance or email@example.com.

-If you have questions regarding your paycheck/timecard, please contact Jodie Wittenburg, Payroll Coordinator, at 319-895-4593 in the Business Services Office or email@example.com
+If you have questions regarding your paycheck or timecard, please contact Frannie Kuennen, Payroll Coordinator, at 319-895-4593 in the Business Services Office or firstname.lastname@example.org

 Office hours: 8:00 a.m. - 4:30 p.m.